dvidelabs/flatcc/doc/binary-format.md

 should be absent.
 Note that structs cannot contain sub-tables or vectors.

 A struct is always 0 padded up to its alignment.
-A structs a alignment is given as the largest size of any non-struct member, or the alignment of a struct member (but not necessarily the size of a struct member), or the schema specified aligment.
+A structs alignment is given as the largest size of any non-struct member, or the alignment of a struct member (but not necessarily the size of a struct member), or the schema specified aligment.